doughtmw/doughtmw.github.io/_publications/2019-06-13-ismrm-paper-3.md

 paperurl: #'https://doughtmw.github.io/files/Doughty-ISMRM-2019-3836.pdf'
 citation: 'Doughty, M., Weyers, J., Qi, X., Wright, G.A., & Ghugre, N.R.
 (2019). &quot;MRI Driven Augmented Reality Image-Guidance Platform for Myocardial Cell Delivery.&quot; <i>ISMRM</i>.'
 ---
 This paper investigates the accuracy and feasibilty of using a head-worn optical see-through display to project virtual models, which are derived from preoperative magnetic resonance imaging, for guiding a surgeon during myocardial cell injections.
-See [link](https://doughtmw.github.io/files/Doughty-ISMRM-2019-3836.pdf) for more details.
+See the [pdf link](https://doughtmw.github.io/files/Doughty-ISMRM-2019-3836.pdf) or [project video](https://youtu.be/UAP3OXRqL0o) on my YouTube profile for more details.